Livestock

 Bovine animals less than one year old include calves for slaughter and other young cattle (male and female).

 Bovine animals aged between one and two years include male and female animals for slaughter and breeding.
-Cattle that are already calved are included into Cows category.
+Cattle that have already calved are included into the Cows category.

 Bovine animals over two years include heifers, cows (including younger than two years) and male animals for breeding and slaughter.

-Cows are female bovine animals that have already calved.
+Cows are female bovine breeding animals that have already calved.

-Heifers are selected female bovine animals that have not calved yet.
+Heifers are selected female bovine breeding animals that have not calved yet.

 Sows are female breeding animals that have farrowed for at least once.